Hugh1996/sabor-asturiano-pp4/README.md

 ### Content

-- The Recipe and Comment models were implemented with guidance from the I Think There I Blog walkthrough, for which credit is duly given.
+- The Recipe and Review models were implemented with guidance from the I Think There I Blog walkthrough, for which credit is duly given.
 - The starter templates for base.html, index.html, and recipe_detail.html were sourced from the same walkthrough and have been adapted for our project.
 - The style.css file, credited to the I Think There I Blog walkthrough, has been used with amendments as required to suit our project needs.
-- Credit goes to www.directoalpaladar.com for providing the recipe ingredients and intructions uploaded.
+- Credit goes to www.directoalpaladar.com, www.bonviveur.es, lacocinadefrabisa.lavozdegalicia.es and www.recetinas.com for providing the recipe ingredients and intructions uploaded.

 ### Media

 - Credit to www.uplabs.com for the recipes placeholder image.
-- Credit to www.directoalpaladar.com for providing images for uploaded recipes.
+- Credit to www.directoalpaladar.com, www.bonviveur.es, lacocinadefrabisa.lavozdegalicia.es and www.recetinas.com for providing for recipe images.
 - Credit to www.canava.com for all images used on the Home page.
 - Credit to www.icons8.com for use of the favicon.